lyc-handson-aws/handson-topic6/README.md

 # Topic 6 - Docker image website(service) with Database connetion
-###### Yuanchao Hands-on Project
+## Yuanchao Hands-on Project

-###### Check this doc and project template on Github  [here](https://github.com/lyc-handson-aws/handson-topic6)
+## This readme is more readable  [here](https://github.com/lyc-handson-aws/handson-topic6)

 ## **Overview**

 **Project's main features**
-:point_right: A simple website(one web page) accessible via a loadbalance,the website is autocaled
+:point_right: A simple website(one web page) accessible via a load balancer,the website is auto-scaled

-:point_right: the servers which host the website are not accesible through extern
+:point_right: the servers that host the website are not accessible through extern

-:point_right: the accesbility is controled at network zone level
+:point_right: the accessibility is controlled at network zone level

+:point_right: Check the website via load balancer's DNS name: [here](http://stack--myelb-yofujol026w2-892332491.eu-west-3.elb.amazonaws.com/)

 ## **Architecture**
 the diagram below illustrates the architecture(principle) of this project: